ChriZ982/gog-galaxy-2.0-start-menu-tiles/README.md

 Simply download the `GOG_Galaxy_Start_Menu.exe` from the Releases section.
 Your GOG Galaxy 2.0 database will be read and a shortcut will be created in the Programs section.
 Additionally tiles can be automatically added to the Start Menu, providing a stylish and easy access.

 **Disclaimer: If you have applied a Start Menu Layout previosly, all changes will be reverted and all tiles will be deleted!
 This can be the case for computers managed by organizations.
-The application will also need admin rights to create registry keys that add tiles to the Start Menu.**
+The application sometimes needs admin rights to create registry keys that add tiles to the Start Menu.**

 #### Examples:
 <table>